jahlgren/advanced-web-development-2025/project/logs/phase1.md

 The frontend is styled using **Tailwind CSS**, a utility-first CSS framework, and enhanced with **shadcn/ui** components for clean, accessible UI elements.
 These tools streamline the design process and maintain consistency across the app.

-For data persistence, the app uses **PostgreSQL** as the primary database, with **Sequelize ORM** handling model definitions and structured database queries.
+For data persistence, the app uses **PostgreSQL** as the primary database, with **Drizzle ORM** handling model definitions and structured database queries.

 **Better Auth** is used for authentication, offering secure and efficient user login and registration handling.
 The app is deployed to an **AWS EC2** instance, providing full control over the environment and flexibility for future scaling.